 The only downside of this stove is it’s not as portable as it ought to be.
 If you don’t pick it up with two hands, the latch can come loose and it falls apart.
 This can be a real pain in the butt, but if a major disaster occurs and the power is out, I’ll probably leave the stove in one spot, anyway.

 The other thing you’ll want to do with these propane bottles is attach them to a lantern.
 Candles are good, oil lamps are better, but unless you use a good lantern, your home is still going to be very dim and it sucks trying to read a book or spend time with your family in this kind of light.

-The Coleman Two-Mantle Propane Lantern is a good choice.
+The Coleman 2-Mantle Propane Lantern is a good choice.
 One 16.4 ounce bottle of propane will last around 14 hours in this lantern.
 This type of lantern can be very bright on its max setting.
 It has large base with retractable feet to keep it from tipping over, and it comes with a carrying case for when you’re not using it.
 As with every product I’ve ever used, I do have a complaint (I’m just grumpy that way).
 I wish this lantern had a push-button starter like the stove has.
 You’ll need matches to get this going.
-Not the worst thing; just make sure you’re stocking up on matches.
+Not the worst thing; just make sure you have matches.